tom342178/deployment-scripts/grpc/README.md

 ## Dummy Server
 In the case where a user does not want to deploy a Kubearmor, they can simply deploy our [dummy_kube_server.py](dummy_kube_server.py), which imitates an active Kuberamor instance.
+Please make sure to [compile kubearmor.proto](#L12) before starting the server.

 ```shell